Image Credit: Annie Spratt

 A sequel to The Adventures of Tom Sawyer, The Adventures of Huckleberry Finn tells the further adventures of Huck Finn with a strong anti-slavery message and satire of strongly entrenched predjudices.

 Twelve-year-old Katy Carr becomes responsible for her family when her mother dies.
 After an accident leaves her an invalid she learns to become patient, wise and kind.
-What Katy Did has been loved by generations of readers.
+What Katy Did, along with the sequel What katy Did Next have been loved by generations of readers.

 About eParenting: eParenting was started by Jacqui O'Brien in 2004.
 At the time her kids were 1 and 4 and kept her nice and busy.
 Now they are teenagers and still keeping her pretty busy!